devanshiagarwal1034/DBT-Pipeline-for-Travel-Data-Analytics/README.md

 **dim_customer_segmentation** -
 This model is designed to create a Dimensional Table that can be used in reporting and analysis.
 It helps in understanding the distribution of customers across different segments and countries, providing valuable insights for decision-making and business strategy.

+**fct_booking_summary** -
+This model is part of the Fact layer and is focused on summarizing the booking data for analytical purposes.
+It's designed to aggregate key metrics, such as total spending and total bookings, at a detailed level by destination and country.It enables decision-makers to easily understand which destinations are most popular and where customers are spending the most.